rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 * checking quality of data, improving data and updating metadata

 ### Data to be used

->Note: for the current example, we use the following dataset: https://www.kaggle.com/rajyellow46/wine-quality
+We use the BTS data:

 ### Create metadata